mattdowning314/matt-downing.com/README.md

 repo for matt-downing.com website

-.cpanel.yml file creates the deployment for the website, should be automatically updating when git push (still in dev) deployes index.html and all webpages directory files, css code, js code
+.cpanel.yml file creates the deployment for the website, should be automatically updating when git push (still in dev) deploys index.html and all webpages directory files, css code, js code

 index.html is website landing page webpages directory holds all other pages